Taryn Brumfitt, director of the documentary Embrace, takes us on a 9-week journey to understand why many women hate their bodies.

 “Women need to start finding positive words about their bodies and embed them in their heart,” she says to Taryn.

-One of the strongest message in the documentary is from Turia Pitt.
-Fewyears ago, Australian author and speaker got caught in a bushfire during an ultramarathon and almost died.
+One of the strongest messages in the documentary is from Turia Pitt.
+Few years ago, Australian author and speaker got caught in a bushfire during an ultramarathon and almost died.

 Despite suffering severe burns, she went on with her life and explains that the accident might have been the best thing that had ever happened to her, giving her a voice and the opportunity to be heard but also allowing her to put her energy to do something she was passionate about.